 “Three quarter Irish.”
 I stand to leave, since she is clearly showing me the door.

 “Three quarter ballache.
 I’m a tenth from Charleston.
 Nobody cares, little Europe.”

 As I walk away she is holding the phone to her ear.

 “Now you run along, little doggie, and you get hungry for me.
 Check your balance.”

 Lavender Annsmith’s profile name on scrumpet.com is the nicely unimaginative ‘LA1984’.
 Don’t ask me how I found this out but I once tried to log in using buzzwords which I associate with her.
 She appeared on the dating site days after we split up.
 No grieving period.
-There was a soft stalking phase on my part while her Facebook went from photographs of designer food to fully private.
+There was a soft stalking phase on my part, while her Facebook went from photographs of designer food to fully private.

 I register an account on Tuesday lunchtime, and by Friday I have a date.
-As I board the tube that evening I watch a woman struggle on with a cello case.
+As I board the train that evening I watch a woman struggle on with a cello case.
 I help her, not necessarily out of chivalry, but unexpectedly warmed by the reminder that women also play the cello.